Configuration#

 in a text block.
 You can omit this role markup if you have set the default_role in yourconf.py

-to any of these roles (generates explicit backreferences).
+to any of these roles (called explicit backreferences).

-that are used and classes that are explicitly instantiated.
-The generated links
+that are used and classes that are explicitly instantiated, in the code.
+Any examples

-typically implicitly returned rather than explicitly instantiated (e.g.,
+typically implicitly returned in the code rather than explicitly instantiated (e.g.,

 matplotlib.axes.Axes